erikaduan/r_tips/Rladies_volcano_plots.md

 Note that for the volcano plot, you only need **three** columns of information:

 1. Gene symbol (aka unique signal ID)
-2. Log2(fold change) (aka how much the level of each signal in A differs from B)
+2. Log2(fold change) (aka how much the level of each signal in A differs from B by)
 3. Padj (the adjusted P-value or statistical likelihood for whether the signal level in A is not different to that of B)

 ``` r